zenml-io/zenml/docs/book/starter-guide/collaborate/collaborate.md

 This can be a challenging task as it requires coordination across different tools, processes, and frameworks.

-This is where one of the biggest strengths of ZenML comes into play, a platform open to collaboration.
-This includes not just a collaboration platform within your team but with the ZenML community as well.
+Herein lies one of ZenML's most significant strengths: a collaborative platform that extends beyond your team and includes the community.
+With ZenML, you can seamlessly work together with others, sharing resources and insights to achieve your common goals.

 - With a deployed ZenML instance, users have the ability to create their own teams and project structures.
 They can easily share pipelines, runs, stacks,